duongductrong/duongductrong/README.md

 ![TypeScript](https://img.shields.io/badge/TypeScript-Knowledge-lightgrey)
 ---

-Hi, I'm Trọng 😎.
-Currently, a frontend developer at **Anflash.com**.
+Hi, I'm Trọng 😎,a frontend developer.
+Currently, I'm looking for a frontend job opportunity.
 I working with **JavaScript** Programming Language and ReactJS framework 🤩.
 In addition, i also knowledge a little about Backend Development to be work Backend Developer ☕️☕️.

 ### ⚡ Bio
 - 🔭 I’m currently studying **Programmer** at Ton Duc Thang University - College